-It’s All Political: Media Literacy and Our Texts, Talk, and Teaching
+It’s All Political: Our Texts, Talk, & Teaching

 This past August, two of our AML board members, Diana and Sarah, had the opportunity to present at the Beginning Teachers Conference.
 This year, the conference was held virtually via Zoom.
 Approximately twenty participants showed up to the AML’s session, titled “It’s All Political: Media Literacy and Our Texts, Talk, and Teaching.”
 The session’s focus was to encourage the re-imagining of what counts as a media text.
 In this session, elementary and secondary educators had the opportunity to examine how all texts, including classroom routines and expressions, communicate explicit and implicit biases that we need to uncover and challenge.
 Diana and Sarah provided strategies, practical lessons, and ideas to foster critical media literacy learning.
 The session also included learning about foundational key concepts in media literacy to recognize and understand ways “media have political and social implications.”
 Participants were highly engaged, and had positive feedback in response to the session.
 Here is what a few of them had to say: